tensorflow/community/rfcs/20200612-stream-executor-c-api.md

   // Synchronously allocates size bytes on the underlying platform and returns
   // a DeviceMemoryBase representing that allocation.
 In the case of failure,
   // nullptr is returned.
+  // memory_space is reserved for a potential future usage and should be set
+  // to 0.
   TF_DeviceMemoryBase* (*allocate)(
       SE_Device* se, uint64_t size, int64_t memory_space);